rngil/rngil/README.md

 I'm a software developer and data scientist with expertise in designing mathematical software and algorithms to solve complex scientific and business challenges.
-I specialize in bridging the gap between theory and application, as well as creating scalable solutions for real-world problems.
+I specialize in bridging the gap between theory and application, as well as creating scalable solutions to real-world problems.

 <!-- <div align="center">
 <table style="width: 100%; table-layout: fixed;">